Payday loans in the Yukon

 Fast facts about payday loans in the Yukon

 - Minimum loan term: 1 – 2 weeks

 - Maximum interest: $60 in fees for every $100 that you borrow

 What fees will I have to pay?

-Yukon is governed by federal payday loans legislation, which allows lenders to charge up to $60 for every $100 borrowed.
+Yukon is governed by federal payday loan legislation, which allows lenders to charge up to $60 in fees for every $100 borrowed.
 The table below shows the fees on payday loans, compared to the typical costs of some common alternatives.

 |Loan Amount (over 2 weeks)||Payday loan fee||Credit card fee (23%)||Line of Credit (7% + $5 fee)|

 Can I get a no credit check loan in Yukon?

 Most lenders won’t do a credit check when issuing a payday loan.
 Instead, they’ll be more interested in you having: